khalidnoor100/Academy-Journal-/README.md

 task 3
 I was able to create a linux centos8 virtual machine built from an ISO image.
 I then connected to the virtual machine remotely uisng SSH.
-I ensured the virtual machine had 1gb of memory, 1cpus,20gb disk and was thin provisioned.
+I ensured the virtual machine had 1gb of memory, 1cpus,20gb disk and was thin provisioned. git